Called

 The course load for a one credit course is estimated over ten weeks to take 3-5 hrs per week.
 This includes reading assignments, interacting in discussions, completing quizzes and completing homework.
 A usual three credit course at a university requires 15-20 hours per week.

-Of course actual work loads will vary from student to student based on their learning styles and learning histories.
+Actual work loads will vary from student to student based on their learning styles and learning histories.

-The above "load" guidelines are given to instructors for their course development.
+The above load guidelines are given to instructors for their course development.

 Students can only sign up for three classes maximum per term to insure proper pacing and minimize losing tuition refund.